MarquezProject/marquez/docs/index.md

 ## Data Model

-The diagram below shows the metadata collected by Marquez at different points i ensuring mutations are track of job and dataset mutations.
+The diagram below shows the metadata collected by Marquez

+ different points i ensuring mutations are track of job and dataset mutations.

 <p align="center">
   <img src="./assets/images/model.png">
 </p>

-**Job**: A job has a unique _name_, a _description_ and an _owner_ (team-based), with one or more input/out _datasets_.
-It's possible for a job to have only a input datasets
+**Job**: A job has a unique _name_, a _description_ and an _owner_, with one or more input / out _datasets_.
+It's possible for a job to have only input datasets.
+Marquez will create _versions_ of a job each time the contents of the object is modified.

 **Job Version:** A read-only immutable _version_ of a job, with a unique referenceable versioned artifact preserving the reproducibility of builds from source.
 Marquez uses versio [].
 In the digram above, `v1` to `v2`